top of page

 Many people often think that signs of autism are confined to behaviors like avoiding eye contact, body rocking, arm flapping, being non-verbal, lining up toys, or always being alone.
 While these are more common indicators in very young children undergoing assessment, autism in older children can present differently.
 Older children with autism might show a greater interest in social settings, be more verbal, and display some interest in social interactions, though they may still experience challenges in these areas.

-For more examples, please view the accompanying video clips showing how autism signs can vary across ages.
+For some examples, please view the video clips below showing how autism signs can vary across ages.

 HOW IS ASD ASSESSED?